fsfe/reuse-docs/faq.md

 ## How to deal with license texts which include copyright statements, like MIT/BSD? {#license-templates}

-Some license texts, e.g. MIT or the BSD family, allow to add information about copyright holders or are otherwise customisable.
+Some license texts, such as MIT or the BSD family of licenses, can be modified to contain custom copyright notices.

-If you are the copyright holder of code under such licenses, REUSE recommends to not edit the license text template that you downloaded with the REUSE helper tool for example (`reuse download MIT`).
-Instead, add your copyright to files following the normal REUSE best practices.
+If you are releasing code under such a license, we recommend that you add the license text to the project without any modifications whatsoever.
+A good way of obtaining the unmodified license text is using the REUSE helper tool (e.g., `reuse download MIT`).
+Instead of inserting your copyright notice into the license text itself, you add copyright statements to your project's files following the normal REUSE best practices.

-If you reuse code from multiple sources with customised license texts, you would run into the problem that you had two different license text files representing the same license, e.g. MIT.
-In this case, you have two options:
+When you reuse code from multiple sources that use an MIT/BSD license, you quickly run into a problem.
+Both the MIT license and the BSD family of licenses include a clause that requires the redistributor (that's you) to reproduce the copyright notice and the license text.
+For instance, Project A and Project B might both use an MIT license, but the actual license files will differ because they have different copyright notices embedded within them.
+If you want to reuse code from both of these projects, you might not be sure where to put your copies of those projects' license files.

+We recommend two options:

-1. The most pragmatic solution is to use the default license text and add the copyright holder stated in the third-party license text to the corresponding source code files you reused.
+1. The most pragmatic solution is to put the unmodified license text (i.e., the license text template without any copyright notices) in your `LICENSES/` folder.
+You then embed the copyright notices of the upstream project into the corresponding source code files you reused, as usual.

-2. The legally safest solution is to treat any of these customised license texts as a [custom license with LicenseRef](#custom-license).
-However, if you reuse code from many third parties under these licenses, this may reduce overview in your project.
+2. The more thorough and labour-intensive solution is to treat any of these license texts with modified copyright notices as a [custom license using LicenseRef](#custom-license).
+However, if you reuse code from many third parties under these licenses, you may end up with a lot of these custom licenses.

 ## I only have a single license file.
 Should I still create a LICENSES directory? {#single-license}